 Are Sundays sofas good for families with kids or pets?

-They can be a strong option, especially the models with performance fabric and removable covers.
-Movie Night and Get Together are the easiest for frequent cleaning because the slipcovers come off from the cushions and the frame.
+They can be, especially the models with performance fabric and removable covers.
+Movie Night and Get Together are the easiest to live with in busy homes because the slipcovers come off from both the cushions and the frame.

 Which Sundays sofa is best for small spaces?

-The Any Day Sofa is the most compact of the four.
-It has a smaller footprint and a more upright sit, which tends to work better in apartments and multipurpose rooms.
+The Any Day Sofa is the easiest fit for smaller rooms.
+It has the tightest footprint in this review and a more upright sit that works well in apartments and multipurpose spaces.

 Do Sundays sofas have washable covers?

 Some do.
-Movie Night and Get Together have fully removable slipcovers, while Any Day and Good Company focus on removable cushion covers (not full frame covers).
+Movie Night and Get Together have fully removable slipcovers, while Any Day and Good Company focus on removable cushion covers rather than full frame covers.
 Always follow the care instructions for your specific fabric.